Xmader/musescore-downloader/README.md

 ### Userscript

-> Note: If your device is on iOS or iPadOS, please follow the [Shortcut](https://github.com/LibreScore/dl-musescore#shortcut) instructions
+> Note: If your device is on iOS or iPadOS, please follow the [Shortcut](https://github.com/LibreScore/dl-librescore#shortcut) instructions

-> Note: If you cannot install browser extensions on your device, please follow the [Bookmark](https://github.com/LibreScore/dl-musescore#bookmark) instructions instead
+> Note: If you cannot install browser extensions on your device, please follow the [Bookmark](https://github.com/LibreScore/dl-librescore#bookmark) instructions instead

 #### Browser extension

 1. Install [Tampermonkey](https://www.tampermonkey.net)

-> Note: If you already installed an old version of the script called "musescore-downloader" or "mcsz downloader", please uninstall it from the Tampermonkey dashboard
+> Note: If you already installed an old version of the script called "musescore-downloader", "mcsz downloader", or "musescore-dl" please uninstall it from the Tampermonkey dashboard

-2. Go to the latest [dl-musescore.user.js](https://github.com/LibreScore/dl-musescore/releases/latest/download/dl-musescore.user.js) file
+2. Go to the latest [dl-librescore.user.js](https://github.com/LibreScore/dl-librescore/releases/latest/download/dl-librescore.user.js) file
 3. Press the Install button

 #### Shortcut